Decomposition-Coordination Method for Finite Horizon Bandit Problems: Introduction

+Asymptotic results for such type of algorithms exist for restless bandits~\citep{frazier,brown2020index}, when the number of arms that can be pulled is a constant factor of the time horizon.
+However, as far as we know, no study has been done on MAB with finite horizon.
+We focus, like in~\citep{ginebra1999small}, on small time horizons.

-In this article, we take the MDP perspective, and aim at minimizing the Bayesian regret of a binary bandit over a finite horizon.
-Theoretically, such problem could be addressed with dynamic programming, but this is not feasible because of the curse of dimensionality: the problem size grows exponentially in the number of arms.
-We leverage the ideas from~\cite{Carpentier-Chancelier-DeLara-Pacaud:2020} to show how time decomposition (dynamic programming) can be made compatible with arm decomposition.
-Indeed, it is illustrated how a structured, large scale intertemporal maximization problem can be transformed into a collection of parameterized, simpler, intertemporal subproblems by relaxing coupling constraints.
+We follow~\citep{Carpentier-Chancelier-DeLara-Pacaud:2020}, where it is shown how a structured, large scale intertemporal maximization problem can be transformed into a collection of parameterized, simpler, intertemporal subproblems by relaxing coupling constraints.
 Thus doing, one obtains a collection of local value functions, one per subproblems, all functions of a common coordinating parameter process.
 After optimizing this latter, one sums the local value functions and uses the resulting surrogate global value function in the online phase of the Bellman equation.
 This gives both a theoretical upper bound for the original maximization problem, and a heuristic online policy.
-Our contribution is twofold: first, we introduce a novel way to establish a lower bound for the optimal regret; second, we derive, from this principled approach, a policy that achieves state of the art performances on the experiments we ran.